Lilliansiyin/cs4248-final-project-group26/README.md

 ## **Approach**
-Given dataset Dialogue RE, we will apply several deep learning sequential models such as LSTM， BiLSTM and BERT, to predict relations between pairs of entities in dialogues.
+Given dataset Dialogue RE, we will apply several deep learning sequential models such as LSTM, BiLSTM and BERT, to predict relations between pairs of entities in dialogues.
 Tasks are mainly on preprocessing dialogues, designing and building models, finetuning and comparing with others’ work.

 ## **User Guide**